cs207group9/cs207-FinalProject/README.md

 Note that the relation between reaction rate `f` and concentration `x` turns out to be quite simple.
 We can derive their jacobian mannually if we want.

-For practice, we would first build several classes to read in the reaction information and calculate the righthand side of the equation of evolution, then implement some methods to solve the evolution numerically, and finally provide some easy interfaces for reaction visuallization.
+For practice, we built several classes to read in the reaction information and calculate the righthand side of the equation of evolution; we implemented some methods to solve the evolution numerically; and we also provided some easy-using interfaces for reaction visuallization.